A clogged drain can be a nuisance. Explore effective methods beyond the plunger for your North Attleboro home.

 A plumbing snake, or auger, is a flexible tool designed to physically break apart or retrieve blockages deeper within the drainpipe.
 For a severely clogged situation, carefully insert the snake into the drain opening and rotate it to break up or hook the obstruction.
 Slowly pull it out, removing any debris.

 While DIY methods can work for minor clogs, some require a professional.
-If you’ve tried these options and the drain remains clogged, or if you suspect a more serious issue like a blockage in the main sewer line, it’s time to call for immediate plumber service.
+If you’ve tried these options and the drain remains clogged, or if you suspect a more serious issue like a blockage in the main sewer line, it’s time to call for an emergency plumbing service.
 Ignoring a persistent clog can lead to further plumbing crises.

 Besides a clogged drain, plumbing issues can involve overflowing toilets, backed-up sinks, or foul odors coming from drains.
 These situations often require the experience of a fast plumbing service to prevent potential water damage to your home in Plymouth and Norfolk Counties.